MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/plan-capabilities.md

 ### Level 1

 Here, we see teams being formed, strategy being created, but analytics still is departmentalized.
 At this level, organizations tend to be good at traditional data capture and analytics.
-They may also have a level of commitment to cloud-based approaches; for example, they may already be accessing data from the cloud.
+They could  also have a level of commitment to cloud-based approaches; for example, they could already be accessing data from the cloud.

 ### Level 2